-- A quick-fit bleed kit for Hydrophone 2. - An installation tool (for use where there is no space to use a spanner / wrench).
+- A guick-fit bleed kit for Hydrophone 2. - An installation tool (for use where there is no space to use a spanner / wrench). - A USB logger programming cable.
+(A cable used temporarily for programming the PermaNet+ with a PC.
+See also section 2.2.3).